azer/homepage/posts/2018-08-13-10-linux-commands-that-will-save-your-time.md

 3  print "I like typing this."
 ```

-Notice that it doesn't count empty lines by default.
 You can optionally apply more conditions such as counting lines matching regular expressions.
-This is the main difference of `nl` and
-`cat -n` and `less -N`.

 # <a name="ufw"></a> 8. ufw

-Uncomplicated Firawall (ufw) makes firewall configuration easier than exitting Vim.
+Uncomplicated Firewall (ufw) makes firewall configuration easier than exitting Vim.
 For example, you can allow a specific port to be accessible by any IP;

 ```bash
   $  ufw allow 22